JeffOnABike/metromile/README.md

 # Metromile Data Analysis

-## Guessing Gear Ratios [for manual transmission vehicles]
+## Guessing Gear Ratios

 ### Overview

 The program ```guess_car_specs.py``` guesses the gear ratios in a vehicle's transmission based on a sample of its driving data.
 The driving data is collected via a device plugged in the OBD-II port and warehoused by Metromile (an insurance company) and is available to customers by request.

-The program's underlying operation relies heavily on unsupervised machine learning clustering.
-The values of the gear ratios correspond to the N most prominent cluster centers where N is the number of gears (non-Reverse) in the vehicle's transmission.
+The program's underlying operation relies heavily on an unsupervised machine learning clustering algorithm called 'mean shift'.
+The values of the gear ratios correspond to the N most prominent mean shift cluster centers where N is the number of gears (non-Reverse) in the vehicle's transmission.

 ### Instructions